 And then ultimately ‘Knesset Yisrael-the Congregation of Israel’ will be built with the spirit of a solid building.
 She will dedicate her might to Elohim.

-That spiritual building will give her power that emanates from the eternal splendor that is in the inner core of her desires.
+This spiritual building will give Israel power that emanates from the eternal splendor that is in the inner core of her desires.
 It will do so much more than a multitude of secular physical buildings and national institutions ever could.
 These solely physical creations enhance the external strength of a nation that lives only upon the basis of its flesh and physical might.”
 (Ibid)

 Israel is directed to live upon the basis of its inner spirit.
 Parshat Vayakhel emphasizes that each person’s תרומה-gift to the holy temple must be given with נדיבות לב ורוח -generosity of heart and spirit.
 This phrase is repeated 4 times in Chapter 35.